Guide to Microbiology Careers

-- They are supported by the American Society of Microbiology (note that genetic counselors, due to their status as an emerging field, do not yet meet this criteria)
+- They are supported by the American Society of Microbiology (note genetic counselors, due to their status as an emerging field, do not yet meet this criterion)

-Agricultural and food scientists use microbiology to study the deterioration of food, the degradation of soil, the causation of plant and animal diseases, and possible methods of increasing soil fertility.
+Agricultural and food scientists use microbiology to study the deterioration of food, soil degradation, the causation of plant and animal diseases, and possible methods of increasing soil fertility.
 They may inspect agricultural or food production sites for compliance with safety and sanitary regulations, develop food and crop processing policies that maximize safe outputs, and study methods for preference optimization in harvests and food products.

 Jobs and Pay

-The BLS projects that the need for agricultural and food scientists will grow 7 percent between 2016 and 2026, adding over 3,000 jobs.
-Salary data suggests that agricultural and food scientists make an average of $62,910 per year, but the spectrum of pay is wide, with the top 10 percent of agricultural and food scientists making over $116,000 per year.
+The BLS (2022) projects that the need for agricultural and food scientists will grow 8 percent between 2021 and 2031, adding over 3,000 jobs.
+Salary data suggests that the 13,510 agricultural and food scientists make an average of $84,150 annually.
+The percentiles are as follow:

-According to a survey by O*NET, 69 percent of agricultural and food scientists have a bachelor’s degree, while 19 percent have a master’s degree.
+According to a survey by O*NET (2023), 57 percent of agricultural and food scientists have a bachelor’s degree, while 13 percent have a doctoral degree.
 An undergraduate degree in microbiology, complemented with a master’s degree in agricultural science, can provide a well-rounded education for this industry.

-- The master of science in agricultural program at Cal State Poly Pomona provides students with the interdisciplinary skills necessary to work in research, academia, or industry.
+- The master of science in agriculture program at Cal State Poly Pomona provides students with the interdisciplinary skills necessary to work in research, academia, or industry.
 Students may choose to concentrate in either food science, agricultural science, plant science, or animal science.
 Except for the plant science concentration, all degree paths consist of 45 credits and build upon a student’s strong scientific undergraduate background in microbiology.
-The school is accredited by the WASC Senior College and University Commission.
+The WASC Senior College and University Commission accredit the school.

-Biosafety specialists inspect laboratories and other facilities to make sure the area and the practices within that area are in accordance with all safety regulations.
+Biosafety specialists inspect laboratories and other facilities to ensure the area and practices within that area follow all safety regulations.
 Those with a microbiology background are best equipped to determine what poses an unseen hazard in a specific setting.

-In addition to inspection, biosafety specialists conduct trainings and run tests that can impact a facility’s policies and practices.
-Biosafety specialists may report to a biosafety officer, who is responsible for planning, developing, and managing biosafety programs and policies.
-Biosafety officers may work for a single facility or may work for a larger organization, wherein they set wide-ranging policy for preventing and responding to biosafety emergencies.
+In addition to inspection, biosafety specialists conduct training and run tests that can impact a facility’s policies and practices.
+Biosafety specialists may report to a biosafety officer responsible for planning, developing, and managing biosafety programs and policies.
+Biosafety officers may work for a single facility or may work for a larger organization, wherein they set wide-ranging policies for preventing and responding to biosafety emergencies.

 Jobs and Pay